bobbyiliev/introduction-to-bash-scripting/ebook/en/content/007-bash-arguments.md

 This command will print all the elements of an array.

+Output:

 ```bash
 $ ABCDE
 ```

-Lets see some other ways...
+Lets see a few more examples:

-- 1
+- Example 1

 ```bash
 #!/bin/bash